Calothamnus graniticus: Distribution and habitat

 Calothamnus graniticus occurs in and between the Cape Naturaliste, Dwellingup and Collie areas in the Jarrah Forest biogeographic region where it grows in sandy soils derived from granite.

-Conservation
+Conservation status

-Calothamnus graniticus is classified as "priority 4" by the Western Australian government Department of Parks and Wildlife meaning that it is rare or near threatened.
+Calothamnus graniticus is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.

 Use in horticulture

 Calothamnus graniticus is an attractive shrub growing well in warm climates and in a sunny position.
 Propagation is easy from seed and the mature plant responds well to pruning.